rekalogika/rekalogika.dev/docs/collections/03-behaviors/04-selectable-leak.md

 ## Solution

-Our classes does not expose the `Selectable` interface.
-Instead, they are made to be easily extended.
+Our classes do not expose the `Selectable` interface.
+Instead, they can be easily extended.
 We can easily add expressive, higher-level methods to the class to provide the same functionality, but without exposing the inner workings of the class.

 ## Example

 The following is an example of the problem.
 It is a problem because `matching()` is used outside the entity.
 It mentions the property 'age', which is almost always private.
-If the property is, for example, renamed, then we would need to scour the codebase to find all the places where 'age' is used, and update them accordingly.

 ```php
 /** @var Country $country */